nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * can type fast
 * prefers typing to mouse interactions
 * is reasonably comfortable using CLI apps
+* delivery man with >50 deliveries in a day
+* drives constanly with a laptop in the van
+* lazy, doesn't like to micromanage

-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+**Value proposition**: manage contacts faster than a typical mouse/GUI driven app.
+Also helps delivery men to plan the most efficient delivery route

 ### User stories